AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-container-services/02-run-container-aci.md

 ### Task 1: Create and deploy a container

-You create a container by providing a name, a Docker image, and an Azure resource group to the **az container create** command.
-You expose the container to the Internet by specifying a DNS name label.
+In this task, you will create and deploy a container instance in Azure Container Instances by specifying its name, image, ports, and DNS label.

 1. Run the following command to create a DNS name used to expose your container to the Internet.
 Your DNS name must be unique, run this command from Cloud Shell to create a variable that holds a unique name.